KoenLBekx/laconic/README.md

 >> `Er, #routines.txt` would import all routines coded in file ./routines.txt using `R` or `R,` operators.
 These routines would be immediately callable from subsequent code.<br/>

->> *Note: another way of importing routines from a Laconic code file is by issuing the -i parameter when using the laconic executable.*
+>> *Note: another way of having Laconic code in a file executed is issuing the -i parameter when using the laconic executable.*

 `w` write to standard output
 > required operands: 1<br/>